Spike Goddard

 Richard Charles "Spike" Goddard (born 17 August 1992) is an Australian racing driver.

 Career

 Karting

 Goddard began his racing career in karting at the age of fourteen and raced in his native Australia.

 Formula Ford

-In 2009, he graduated to single–seaters into the Australian Formula Ford NSW Series, competing in the final three races.
+In 2009, Goddard graduated to single–seaters into the Australian Formula Ford NSW Series, competing in the final three races.
 For the next year, Goddard also competed in Formula Ford Victoria series in Australia.
 He finished this championship on the third place.

 Goddard decided to move in United Kingdom to contest in British Formula Ford Championship in 2011 with Jamun Racing.
 He had nineteen point-scoring finishes in 24 races and finally finished tenth.